solana-foundation/developer-content/docs/programs/anchor/index.md

 test = "yarn run ts-mocha -p ./tsconfig.json -t 1000000 tests/**/*.ts"
 ```

-To deploy your program to the devnet cluster, update the `Anchor.toml` file to
+To deploy your program to devnet, change the `cluster` value to `Devnet`.
+Note
-specify the devnet cluster.
+that this requires your wallet to have enough SOL on Devnet to cover deployment
+cost.

 ```diff
 -cluster = "Localnet"